WICG/nav-speculation/browsing-context.md

 Nice-to-haves:

-- Be general enough to accomodate other "alternate loading modes", such as [fenced frames](https://github.com/shivanigithub/fenced-frame/)
+- Be general enough to accommodate other "alternate loading modes", such as [fenced frames](https://github.com/shivanigithub/fenced-frame/)

 ### Current proposal